 Introduction

-The global demand for Radio Local Area Network (also known as Wi-Fi) is evidenced by widespread proliferation of devices, growing connection speeds, data traffic volumes and other metrics.
-Also according to the same projection, more than half or the world’s total internet and over 60% of the mobile data traffic will be carried via Wi-Fi.
-The surging popularity of Wi-Fi means that Wi-Fi is essential component of the global telecom infrastructure that requires stable regulatory framework to maintain its spectrum access and functionality.
-According to Cisco VNI, by the year 2020, up to 3 billion Wi-Fi devices per year will be shipped with almost all devices equipped with 802.11ac (i.e., 5 GHz band).
-The operations of RLANs in the 5 GHz band are provided under Mobile allocation and consistent with RR Nos.
+The global demand for Radio Local Area Networks (e.g. Wi-Fi) is evidenced by widespread adoption of devices, increasing connection speeds, data traffic volumes and other metrics.
+More than half or the world’s total internet traffic and over 60% of the mobile data traffic will be carried via Wi-Fi.
+The surging popularity of Wi-Fi means that Wi-Fi is an essential component of the global telecom infrastructure that requires a stable regulatory framework to continue to bring users the benefits of spectrum access and functionality.
+According to Cisco VNI, by the year 2020, up to 3 billion Wi-Fi devices per year will be shipped, with almost all devices equipped with 802.11ac (i.e., 5 GHz band).
+The operations of many RLANs in the 5 GHz band are provided under Mobile allocation and consistent with RR Nos.
 5.447F and 5.450A.

 RR No. 5.447F In the frequency band 5 250-5 350 MHz, stations in the mobile service shall not claim protection from the radiolocation service, the Earth exploration-satellite service (active) and the space research service (active).
 These services shall not impose on the mobile service more stringent protection criteria, based on system characteristics and interference criteria, than those stated in Recommendations ITU-R M.1638-0 and ITU-R RS.1632-0.
 (WRC-03)